How Does FastOx Gasification Work?

 The major modification to a FastOx gasifier in the event of a scale up is an increase in the diameter of the gasifier.
 This modification may require switching out an existing gasifier with a larger one.

 Upstream and downstream equipment will vary as well depending on their particular specifications.
 Some equipment may need to be replaced with modules that can handle the increased capacity.
-However, costs associated with scaling-up can be minimized if Sierra Energy is notified earlier in the design process.
+However, costs associated with scaling-up can be minimized if Sierra Energy is notified early in the design process.

 The exact needs for a scale-up operation will vary with each specific project and requires a cost-benefit analysis for the scaled up operation to ensure the appropriate solution is achieved.
 Contact Sierra Energy today for more information regarding your particular needs.